 The benefit of an in-person program is closer contact with peers and professors.
-There are also greater opportunities for experiential learning and often, collaborative research projects.
-An in-person program may be a good option for you if you thrive in a collaborative environment and if you benefit from group instruction.
+There are also greater opportunities for experiential learning and, often, collaborative research projects.
+An in-person program may be a good option for you if you thrive in a collaborative environment and benefit from group instruction.

-Also known as computer forensics, digital forensics is a popular specialization in the cybersecurity universe.
-You might dip your toes into digital forensics in your associate-level coursework, but you usually can’t specialize in it until you pursue a more advanced degree, like a bachelor’s or a master’s program.
+Also known as computer forensics, digital forensics is a popular specialization in the cyber security universe.
+You might dip your toes into digital forensics in your associate-level coursework.
+However, the specialization usually requires that you hold a more advanced degree, either from a bachelor’s or a master’s program.

 Network Security and System Administration

 Some programs offer an Associate of Science in Network Security.
 These programs allow students to prepare for an entry-level position in system administration.
-The main focus here is all things networks, including installation, maintenance, and troubleshooting.
+The main focus here is everything that falls under networks, including installation, maintenance, and troubleshooting.

 A takeaway from this post should be that you have options.
 You can choose in-person or online programs.
 You can choose one specialization over another or opt for a program with no specialization.
 But, what about choosing the program itself?